 Lease Extension Solicitors – Our Lease Extension Guide

-We recommend that the notice is registered at the Land Registry once served.
+Your lawyer will recommend that the notice is registered at the Land Registry once served.
 This will protect your claim if the freeholder sells the freehold during the currency of your claim.

-But, such an application must be made by one of the parties before the end of six months following service of the counter-notice otherwise the claim for a new lease is deemed to have been withdrawn and you will be unable to make a further claim for a period of one year after that date.
+But, such an application must be made by one of the parties before the end of six months following the service of the counter-notice.
+Otherwise, the claim for a new lease is deemed to have been withdrawn and you will be unable to make a further claim for a period of one year after that date.

-Even where it is expected that the lease terms will be agreed between the parties, it would be usual to apply to the Tribunal for a hearing date as this acts to focus the minds of the parties to bring negotiations to an end.
+In addition, even where it is expected that the lease terms will be agreed between the parties, it would be usual to apply to the Tribunal for a hearing date as this acts to focus the minds of the parties to bring negotiations to an end.
 The hearing date is usually three to four months after the application is made.

 Completing your lease extension

-The lease will be completed following the agreement of the premium and the terms of the new lease.
-The lease extension should be completed within two months of the terms being agreed as after that time has elapsed, either party may apply to the court to strike out the claim.
-The parties may apply for an extension of time but if the new lease is not completed within four months and the parties have not applied for an extension, the claim is deemed to have been withdrawn and you will be unable to make a claim for a further period of one year after that date.
+As a result, the lease extension should be completed within two months of the terms being agreed upon.
+However, either the freeholder or the leaseholder can ask for an extension of time.
+But if the new lease is not completed within four months and the parties have not applied for an extension, the claim is deemed to have been withdrawn.
+Consequently, you will be unable to make a claim for another year.